dsa-plus-plus/.github/profile/README.md

 ![dsa++ banner](../assets/banner.png)

-Library for data structures and algorithms.
+Library for data structures and algorithms in Typescript.

 ---